 The First Lien Notes amortize in equal quarterly installments equal to 0.625% of the aggregate principal amount of the First Lien Note Facility, commencing on September 30, 2019, and on the last day of each third month thereafter, with the balance payable at maturity.
 The First Lien Notes are prepayable at the Company's option at specified premiums to the principal amount that will decline over the term of the First Lien Note Facility.
 If the First Lien Notes are prepayable at the Company's option at specified premiums to the principal amount that will decline over the term of the First Lien Note Facility.
-If the First Lien Notes are prepayable at the Company's option at specified treasury rate plus 50 basis points) of all remaining interest payments on the First Lien Notes being prepaid prior to the second anniversary of the Closing Date, plus 4.0% of the principal amount of First Lien Notes being prepaid.
-On or after the second anniversary of the Closing Date, the prepayment premium is 4.0%, which declines to 2.0% on or after the third anniversary of the Closing Date.
+If the First Lien Notes are prepaid prior to the second anniversary of the Closing Date, the Company will be required to pay a make-whole premium based on the present value (using a discount rate based on the specified treasury rate plus 50 basis points) of all remaining interest payments on the First Lien Notes being prepaid prior to the second anniversary of the Closing Date, plus 4.0% of the principal amount of First Lien Notes being prepaid.
+On or after the second anniversary of the Closing Date.
 At any time, the Company may pre-pay up to \$50.0 million in aggregate principal amount of the First Lien Notes from internally generated cash without incurring any make-whole or prepayment premium.
 The occurrence of certain events of default may increase the applicable rate of interest by 2.0% and could result in the acceleration of the Company's obligations under the First Lien Note Facility prior to stated maturity and an obligation of the Company to pay the full amount of its obligations under the First Lien Note Facility.